Skip to content

 So, what is the minimum wage in Illinois right now?
 And is the minimum wage going up in Illinois next year?

 Effective January 1, 2023, Illinois ushered in a notable increase in its minimum wage, reflecting the state’s commitment to ensuring fair compensation for its workers.
-For non-tipped employees, the minimum wage jumped to $13 per hour, marking a $1 hike from the previous rate of $12 per hour.
+In 2024 for non-tipped employees, the minimum wage jumped to $14 per hour, marking a $1 hike from the previous rate of $13 per hour.

 The distinction between tipped and non-tipped workers reflects the different nature of their respective occupations.
 Tipped workers, such as servers, bartenders, and hairstylists, typically earn a portion of their income through customer gratuities.
 In contrast, non-tipped workers, such as cashiers, retail clerks, and factory workers, rely solely on their hourly wages for their earnings.

 Looking ahead, Illinois is poised for further minimum wage increases in the coming years.
-For 2024, the proposed Illinois minimum wage for non-tipped workers is set to rise to $14 per hour, while the Illinois state minimum wage for tipped workers is projected to reach $8.40 per hour.
-These increases align with the state’s gradual plan to reach a minimum wage of $15 per hour for all workers by 2025.
+For 2025, the proposed Illinois minimum wage for non-tipped workers is set to rise to $15 per hour, while the Illinois state minimum wage for tipped workers is projected to reach $9 per hour.
+These increases align with the state’s gradual plan to raise the minimum wage.

 The implementation of these minimum wage increases aims to address rising living costs and ensure that Illinois workers earn a fair and livable wage.
 As the state continues to adapt its minimum wage policies, it remains committed to promoting economic equity and supporting the well-being of its workforce.